Ne … Que vs. Seulement in French: The Complete Guide To Using These Two Restrictive Phrases

 So, did you notice a pattern?
 Seulement goes where que was and vice-versa.
 Remember, ne always precedes the conjugated verb.

-Try doing these same exercises with the podcast Français Facile (Easy French).
-Unfortunately, the answers are directly under each sentence, so scroll down slowly if you actually want to try your hand at “the switch.”
+You can practice switching ne … que and seulement in sentences with the podcast Français Facile (Easy French).
+Simply scroll down to find the exercises if you want to try your hand at “the switch.”

-Finally, to really get a handle on these, it is important to read and listen to French materials a lot.
-There is simply no better way to master these concepts than to see them at work, and note how they are used.
+To really get a handle on these words, it is important to read and listen to French material.
+There is simply no better way to master these concepts than to see them at work and note how they are used.

-The more your brain is exposed to them, the more natural using them yourself will become.
+The more your brain is exposed to them, the more natural it will become to use them.